Indonesian quake toll jumps to 832 dead as rescuers struggle

 PALU, Indonesia (Reuters) - The toll from an earthquake and tsunami in Indonesia soared on Sunday to 832 confirmed dead, with authorities fearing it will only climb as rescuers struggle to reach outlying communities cut off from communications and help.

-A young woman was pulled alive from the rubble of the Roa Roa Hotel, the news website Detik.com reported.
-Hotel owner Ko Jefry told Metro TV on Saturday that up to 60 people were believed trapped.
-Hundreds of people gathered at the mall searching for loved ones.
+A young woman was pulled alive from the rubble of the city’s Roa Roa Hotel, where up to 60 people were believed trapped.
+Hundreds of people gathered at the wrecked mall searching for loved ones.

 Vice President Jusuf Kalla said the toll could rise into the thousands.